sendbird/sbm-react-native-sample/README.md

 # Sendbird Business Messaging React Native Sample

-This sample application is a demo of the Sendbird Notifications product.
+This sample application is a demo of the Sendbird Business Messaging product.
 Built in React Native using the core JavaScript SDK.

 ## Prerequisite